Pei2tech/svelte4django/README.md

 $npm run build
 ```

-You will see the asset files already hashed as the following ouput.
+You will see the files already hashed as the following ouput.

 ```
 vite v2.6.14 building for production...